Curriculum Leader: Mr P. Dring

-The Edexcel GCSE in Computer Science is included in the eBacc and has 2 written exams each worth 40% of the overall grade and a Non Examined Assessment (NEA) worth 20% of the overall grade.
+The Edexcel GCSE in Computer Science is included in the eBacc and has 2 written exams each worth 50% of the overall grade and a Non Examined Assessment (NEA) which helps students prepare for the second exam.

 For the NEA students design, create and test programs using VB.NET in Visual Studio.

 The exams assess the Principles of Computer Science and the Application of Computational Thinking.

 The OCR Cambridge Nationals Level 2 Certificate in Creative iMedia is a vocational equivalent to a single GCSE and is designed to be fully vocational so students get to use their multimedia skills in a variety of real-life projects.

 There is one written exam in Pre Production Techniques (worth 25%) and three extended coursework projects (Creating Digital Graphics, Storytelling with a Comic Strip and Web Design).